CLI & MCP

 Manage Wabery from your terminal, or wire it into an AI agent over MCP.

-The Wabery CLI manages channels, flows, automations, and webhooks from your terminal.
+The Wabery CLI manages channels, registration intents, flows, automations, and webhooks from your terminal.
 It also ships an MCP server, so you can hand Wabery to an AI coding agent (Claude, Codex, OpenCode) and build by describing the feature.

 Install & sign in